Blog

 Why do some Unix timestamps have 10 digits while others have 13 digits?

-A 10-digit timestamp counts standard seconds, which is the default for most backend servers and databases.
-A 13-digit timestamp counts exact milliseconds.
-JavaScript and modern frontend frameworks use the 13-digit format to track high-precision events.
+A 10-digit timestamp counts standard seconds — the default for backend servers and databases.
+A 13-digit timestamp counts milliseconds, used by JavaScript and modern frontend frameworks for higher-precision event tracking.

 How does Unix time handle leap seconds?

 It essentially ignores them.
-Unix time assumes every day has exactly 86,400 seconds.
-When a leap second happens, the standard timestamp just repeats the final second.
-To avoid issues with repeated seconds, larger enterprise systems often use “leap smearing” to gradually stretch the extra time out across a full day.
+Unix time assumes every day has 86,400 seconds.
+When a leap second occurs, the standard timestamp repeats the final second.
+Large enterprise systems use “leap smearing” to gradually absorb the extra time across a full day, avoiding the repeated-second problem.

 Why did the Unix epoch start specifically on January 1, 1970?

-It was mostly an arbitrary choice.
-Back in the early 1970s, Unix engineers needed a recent, convenient date to start counting system time.
-January 1, 1970, offered a clean baseline that fit neatly into the tight memory limits of early computers.
+It was a pragmatic choice.
+Unix engineers in the early 1970s needed a recent, convenient date to start counting system time.
+January 1, 1970 offered a clean decade boundary that fit neatly into the tight memory limits of early computers.

 Can a Unix timestamp be a negative number?

-Yes, negative timestamps simply represent historical dates before the Epoch (prior to January 1, 1970, at 00:00:00 UTC).
-The system counts backward, letting software track past dates using the exact same logic.
+Yes.
+Negative timestamps represent dates before the Epoch — prior to January 1, 1970 at 00:00:00 UTC.
+The system counts backward, letting software track historical dates using the exact same integer logic.

 Conclusion